DanielTockan/Rainforest-Store/README.md

 populated_product = PopulatedProductSchema()
 ```

 Both the product schema and populated product schema were imported to the product controller and available for instantiaition.
 This provided a great level of control of the JSON object datapoints that could be returned from each route.
-Decisions on the correcy schema to use could be made based on the specific datapoints necessary for that part of the user journey.
+Decisions on the correct schema to use could be made based on the specific datapoints necessary for that part of the user journey.

 This was demonstrated with the "get_products" and the "get_single_product" functions:

-The former function was built with the purpose of fetching the data for all products that would be rendered on a homepage style compoonent.
+The former function was built with the purpose of fetching the data for all products that would be rendered on a homepage style component.

 ```py
 @router.route('/products', methods=['GET'])